 Even if your employer does not have a structured orientation process, you will still need to read materials, meet co-workers, move into your workspace, and verify with your employer the nature of your responsibilities.
 (If you are doing an academic internship be sure that both you and the employer are clear on the learning outcomes which have been developed.)
 Also be sure you have complete and accurate information regarding the regulations and policies of the workplace, then follow the rules at all times.

-To obtain credit for an academic internship you must begin by making an appointment with the Internship Coordinator in the Career Services Office (Prothro Suite 140).
+To obtain credit for an academic internship you must begin by making an appointment with the Internship & Employer Development team at The Center for Career & Professional Development (Prothro Suite 140).
 You can scroll down to read the Student Guide to Academic Internships to provide some additional information.
 The initial meeting will be an orientation to go over all of the steps and paperwork required to obtain credit.
-For questions, please call Career Services at 512-863-1346.
+For questions, please call The Center for Career & Professional Development at 512-863-1346.

 Some things you may want to think about prior to obtaining the necessary academic internship paperwork is what department you would like the credit in, which faculty member in that department would supervise you and where you would like to intern.

 The number of hours you have to work on site varies depending on how many credits you are going for.
 For every one credit hour you must complete a minimum of 40 hours of on-site work throughout the semester according to University policy.
 Of course keep in mind that if your internship site requires more hours than that to successfully complete your internship, you must adhere to their requirement.
 The rule of thumb is whichever is more is the one you must follow.